AdobeDocs/commerce-admin.en/help/inventory-management/bulk-assignment.md

 1. On the _Admin_ sidebar, go to **[!UICONTROL Catalog]** > **[!UICONTROL Products]**.

-1. Select the products where you want to modify the sources.
+1. Select the products for which you want to modify the sources.

    Browse or search to find the products and select those checkboxes.